mhanberg/blog/_posts/2022-04-15-the-comprehensive-guide-to-elixirs-for-comprehension.md

 ### Chaining generators

-List comprehensions allow you to chain generators together by using a `lhs` value from a generator in the `rhs` of a subsequent generator.
+List comprehensions allow you to chain generators together by using the `lhs` value from a generator in the `rhs` of a subsequent generator.

-Here's an example of getting a list of all of your friends hobbies:
+Here's an example that demonstrates getting a list of all of your friends hobbies:

 ```elixir
 friends = [